-Projects in the Innovation Workshop serve as valuable assessment opportunities for teachers, as they provide an authentic way to witness each student’s collaborative skills, frustration tolerance, resilience, fine motor skills, planning, organization, visual-spatial skills, and risk-taking in the planning and creative process.
+Projects in the Innovation Workshop serve as valuable assessment opportunities, as they provide an authentic way to witness each student’s collaborative skills, frustration tolerance, resilience, fine motor skills, planning, organization, visual-spatial skills, and risk-taking in the planning and creative process.
 For students, projects in the Innovation Workshop bring an academic topic to life in a tangible, hands-on way, that helps cement the learning process and keep it engaging.

 1st graders recently explored design, engineering systems, and human needs.
 They started by asking the question, what kind of robot could help solve some of our community’s current problems?
 After researching current events, including recent wild fires and floods across the country, students decided to build a robot who could suck up flood waters and use them to put out fires.
 To create this robot, students were given access to various machines and old tools.
 They used Venn diagrams to examine the use and properties of the materials.
 Then, after taking these apart in the Innovation Workshop, they repurposed the parts to create a robot and a class narrative about its imagined capabilities.

 2nd graders studying the history of how different peoples arrived in the United States over time practiced putting themselves in someone else’s shoes by way of the Journey Box project.
 Students were asked to think about the different situations in which people have arrived in the United States during our country’s history.
 They consider how they would feel if they had to leave their home country to live in a new one, and how their feelings would change if they left by choice or against their will.
 What would they bring with them if they could bring only a few things?
 In the Innovation Workshop, students built boxes out of wood to symbolize the small amount of possessions immigrants may have brought on their journeys.
 We acknowledged the differences between those who have a choice to leave their home and those who don’t, and discussed current events at the border in developmentally appropriate ways.